Skip to main content

 Source of ForfeitureDestination

-Bad answers (good_ratio < 0.5)answer_bonus_pool → good answerers
+Bad answers (good_ratio < 0.5)answer_bonus_pool goes to good answerers

-Bad judges (low closeness)ranker_bonus_pool → good judges
+Bad judges (low closeness)ranker_bonus_pool goes to good judges